databricks/koalas/docs/source/user_guide/from_to_dbms.rst

 .. currentmodule:: databricks.koalas

-The APIs interacting with other DBMSes in Koalas is slightly different from the ones in pandas because Koalas leverages JDBC APIs in PySpark to read and write from/to other DBMSes.
+The APIs interacting with other DBMSes in Koalas are slightly different from the ones in pandas because Koalas leverages JDBC APIs in PySpark to read and write from/to other DBMSes.

 The APIs to read/write from/to external DBMSes are as follows: